-This course expands on the "under the camera" techniques introduced in Animation I by allowing students to develop alternative and innovative approaches to animation and filmmaking.
-3-D Animation students investigate the use of materials and methods while exploring the possibilities of moving images in narrative and non-narrative styles.
-Projects include discussion on techniques and concepts found in film history and video art.
+This course expands on the 'under the camera' techniques introduced in the Animation I course by allowing students to develop alternative and innovative approaches to animation and filmmaking.
+3D Animation track students investigate the use of materials and methods while exploring the possibilities of moving images in narrative and non-narrative styles.
+Many projects will include discussion on techniques and concepts found in film history and video art.
 Prerequisites: Animation I